mui/mui-x/docs/data/date-pickers/date-time-range-picker/date-time-range-picker.md

 You can find the documentation in the [Custom field page](/x/react-date-pickers/custom-field/).

+### Change view renderer

+You can pass a different view renderer to the Date Time Range Picker to customize the views.

+{{"demo": "DateTimeRangePickerViewRenderer.js"}}

 ## Validation

 You can find the documentation in the [Validation page](/x/react-date-pickers/validation/).